evanx/redishub/README.md

 - signup via Telegram.org chat to `@redishub_bot`
 - login your web browser using your self-signed client cert

+#### Why do my client certs have CN and OU names only?

+Our scripts assist with generating RedisHub client certs with DN defaults such that:
+- CN - unique email-style name of an identity (user/device ID) granted access to the account
+- OU - URL-style name that distingishes a RedisHub account, and a role for access by this cert
+- O - RedisHub account as per the authoritative Telegram.org account of an individual or organisation
+- Other location fields are optionally specified

 #### What are RedisHub lambdas?

 These are envisaged as Redis-based lambdas that can be composed into microservices and apps.